cgandini/Physochlaina_orientalis/README.md

 ## Scripts used during the assembly and analysis of the *P. orientalis* mitochondrial genome ##

   The scripts posted here were used to analyze the mitochondrial genome of the Solanaceae *Phyoschlaina orientalis*.
 Scripts are more a combination of different programs than a program itself.
 So you need to check out if you have installed all pre-requisites in your path before running them.
+All scripts are made in bash and tested in mac OS, so there is no warranty they worked correctly on Linux.
+Nonetheless, they should work with minimal changes.

    Please be noticed that I am not a professional bioinformatic, and therefore these scripts are extremally "home-made".
 However, they do the job.
 If you used them please cite: "XXX"

-For any doubts please write me to: gandini.carolin@gmail.com
+For any doubts write me to: gandini.carolin@gmail.com

 ### 1- extend_contigs.sh: Get a subset of reads and extend using SSAKE (deleting plastidial reads)